MrMoneyDeveloper/FrankTheLocalLLM/README.md

 ## Testing
 Run `scripts/test_pipeline.sh` to lint frontend code, run vitest and pytest suites and apply SQL migrations in a container.
+If Docker is not available the migration step is skipped.